Links

 Inline Start

-The inline-start CSS property defines an element's logical inline start margin, which maps to a physical margin depending on the element's writing mode, directionality, and text orientation.
+The inline-start CSS property defines an element's logical start margin, which maps to a physical margin depending on the element's writing mode, directionality, and text orientation.

 Inline End